What to do when you have a minor car accident

 Do you have to call the police after a minor car accident?

 Laws for reporting car accidents vary by state.
 If there's a severe injury or significant vehicle damage, you may be required to call the police.
 If there aren't any injuries and damage to the vehicles is minor, you may not have to, but it's still a good idea.
+Note that you can still file a car insurance claim even if you don't file a police report.

 A police officer can help make sure everyone is okay and document what happened.
 Some jurisdictions might not send officers to the scene for minor car accidents.
 But you can still file a report with your local police department, which could come in handy later.